Maryland On the Job Slip and Fall Accident Attorney

 Our recommendation: as soon as possible.
 At Alpert Schreyer, LLC we know the speed and efficiency of company insurance adjustors.
 Undoubtedly they have attempted to contact you or even offered a settlement.
 Do not speak with them or a company representative till you’ve spoken with one of our qualified worker’s compensation attorneys.
 Insurance agents and the companies they represent do not have your best interests in mind and will actively work against you in many cases.

 Additionally, the statute of limitations in Maryland leaves you a limited amount of time in which to file suit, so time is of the essence.
-Contact our office today at (844) 632-7274 to set up a free consultation and to discuss your legal options.
+Contact our office today at (844) 632-7274 to set up a free case evaluation and to discuss your legal options.

 - Fall Protection